 TGL: Why did you pursue being a producer versus another career in film?

 GG: Being a producer is like being an OBGYN - helping talent give birth to their creative child.
-I cherish the rapport with artists, helping them formulate their creative thoughts and draw a path to execute their vision.
+I cherish the relationship with artists, helping them formulate their creative thoughts and draw a path to execute their vision.
 I am fascinated by raw talent, creation, and understanding where inspiration comes from.
 I love the medium of film, the power it has on people, anywhere in the world, and from any generation.
 Film can entertain, move, inspire, or shock all at once.
 There is no other medium that has this reach and impact on people.
 Also, every film is a journey in which you spend years discovering a world, cultures, and people, before distilling its essence into a two-hour experience.

 TGL: What are the best memories of how you started in the business?

 GG: In 2006, when I started over my career in LA and was about to graduate from UCLA, I had the chance to intern as an assistant to Fred Roos, the co-producer of the Coppola family, starting with The Godfather.
 He had just executive produced Marie-Antoinette, which was going to premiere in Cannes.
 I was only an intern, but he connected me with Faye Dunaway to help her while we were in Cannes.
-She took me with her to all the gala events and premiere, and we ended up taking my best friend from Marseille as our driver to the Vanity fair party, where Al Gore hosted all of Hollywood that night after the premiere of An Inconvenient Truth.
+She took me with her to all the gala events and premiere, and we ended up taking my best friend from Marseille as our driver to the Vanity Fair party, where Al Gore hosted all of Hollywood that night after the premiere of An Inconvenient Truth.

 TGL: You worked at FilmNation in New York for 5 years.
 What was your role?